ITensor/website/docs/classes/siteset.md

 and the type of each site.

 The class `SiteSet` is an abstract base class, and its features are to be used through a class derived from it such as `SpinHalf` or `Hubbard`.
-It is useful, however, to define functions taking a `const SiteSet&` argument whose functionality does not depend on the particular type of SiteSet being passed to it.
+However, functions to take a `const SiteSet&` argument when their functionality does not depend on the specific type of SiteSet being passed to it.

 ## Accessing Site Information